AlgoRhythmics/AlgoraCore/README.md

 ## Building

 **Algora|Core** is written in C++17.
-Implementations are based on the STL and additionally use `boost/dynamic_bitset` as well as `boost/logic/tribool`.
+Implementations are based on the STL and additionally use (a) few boost libraries.
 The building process employs `qmake` version 5.

 On Debian/Ubuntu, all dependencies can be installed by running: `# apt install